aeon-fruit/UberIlliWNSim/README.md

 First of all, it exposes only two of the implemented measures (perhaps the rest of them are not quite polished).
 The least of all, it has a rather inconvenient way of handling file-based configuration.
 Yet the biggest of all, Illinois WNSim has a restrictive clause in its license regarding the distribution of derivative code.
-That pushed me to make this tiny extension as a client library with a dependency to the Illinois WNSim artifact published on Maven Central Repository.
+That urged me to make this tiny extension, as a client library, to avoid touching the original source code, but with a dependency to the Illinois WNSim artifact published on Maven Central Repository.

 As implied above, this client extension has two goals :
 1. to expose all the similarity measures implemented in Illinois WNSim; and